kaisahakola/Backend-Development-final-project-kaisahakola/README.md

     HOST: "<insert your host name>"
     DBUSERNAME: "<insert your username>"
     PASSWORD: "<insert your password>"
-    DATABASE: "<insert the database your using>"
+    DATABASE: "<insert the database you're using>"
     PORT: 5000

 Now on how to use the application.
 You can go to http://localhost:5000/api/expenses or http://final-project-kaisahakola.onrender.com/api/expenses on your browser.
 This address should display all the data from the database on your screen.
 If you go to localhost.rest or server.rest and select the first request on the file, you should see the same data displayed.